Decoded: Everything You Ever Wanted to Know About Botox Versus Fillers

 What should I get if I want to fix wrinkles?

 Beyond that simple cheat sheet, Dr. Schlessinger says neuromodulators help relax facial muscles to smooth the appearance of expression lines, like crow’s-feet, the “11s,” and forehead wrinkles.
 Fillers, on the other hand, aim to restore lost fullness to the face, lips and hands (think fillers = fullness).
 “Dermal fillers are injectable hyaluronic acid solutions, or other materials, that work to fill in areas of concern, such as deep-set lines around the mouth or loss of firmness in the cheeks,” he explains.
-“Fillers can include hyaluronic based–ones like Juvéderm, Juvéderm Voluma, Juvéderm Volbella, Restylane, Restylane Lift and Restylane Silk.
+“Fillers can include hyaluronic based–ones like Juvéderm, Juvéderm Voluma, Juvéderm Volbella, Restylane, Restylane Lyft and Restylane Silk.
 Additionally, there are fillers like Radiesse, Bellafill and Sculptra, which are longer lasting and/or permanent.
 Some patients also opt to use their own fat to be used as the filler.
 (For a full list of FDA-approved neuromodulators and fillers, visit expertinjector.org.)

 Is it going to hurt?